netdata/netdata/docs/overview/why-netdata.md

 # Why use Netdata?

 Netdata takes a different approach to helping people build extraordinary infrastructure.
-It was born out of a frustration with existing monitoring tools that are too complex, too expensive, and don't help their users actually troubleshoot issues.
+It was built out of frustration with existing monitoring tools that are too complex, too expensive, and don't help their users actually troubleshoot complex performance and health issues.

 Netdata is: